replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/03-adding-logs/assignment.md

 🔎 Create a Support Bundle
 ==========================

 As you know, the first step when the application isn't starting or behaving correctly will be to collect a support bundle.
 Doing so will run a series of diagnostic checks to help diagnose problems with the application.
 In the case that a problem cannot be diagnosed automatically, a bundle will be ready for download so you can share with your broader team to help diagnose the issue.
-Start by navigating to the "Troubleshoot" tab and clicking the "Analyze" button.
+Start by navigating to the `Application Installer > Troubleshoot` and click the "Analyze" button.

 <div align="center"><blockquote><h3>If an application isn't behaving correctly, always collect a support bundle</h3></blockquote></div>